Ray2024Ray/cross-cultural-stories-website/site/index.md

         <div class="c-hero__description">
           <p>I’m Ray, a chemical engineer turned storyteller.

-          Born in China, I spent 15 years living in South Korea before moving to Stanford, California.
           In this podcast, I talk to friends, family, and fellow travelers in Mandarin, English, or Korean about the things we bring with us—and the things we leave behind.

 We explore cultural differences, identity shifts, everyday joy, and emotional struggles.